 Theft Protection

 Thieves know vacation areas.
-They know that travelers often carry cash, cameras, and other valuables when they’re in town.
+They know that travellers often carry cash, cameras, and other valuables when they’re in town.
 And they know that many of them are distracted keeping up with kids, figuring out where they are, or otherwise managing their day.
 That makes them an easy target for an experienced thief.

 Protect yourself.
 Be alert to your surroundings and the people nearby.
 Carry only what cash you’ll need each day and leave the rest in a hotel safe or locked in your car.
 Never carry automobile keys or anything identifying your lodging in your purse.
 Should you keep a reservation printout in the same place where your keys are, you will find yourself unable to get back to your hotel and will probably find nothing valuable in it when you do get a ride.